m87-labs/moondream-examples/quickstart/modal/README.md

 ## Inference

 ### Using Moondream Station CLI
-To use moondream station from the Moondream Station CLI, launch Moondream Station locally and then set the inference URL to the endpoint. **Make sure to add `/v1` in front of the url that you copied.**
+To use Moondream Station from the Moondream Station CLI, launch Moondream Station locally and then set the inference URL to the endpoint. **Make sure to add `/v1` in front of the url that you copied.**

 ```
 moondream> admin set-inference-url https://yourname--moondream-server-dev.modal.run/v1
 ```

-Then continue to use moondream station normally:
+Then continue to use Moondream Station normally:

 ```
 moondream> query "What's in this image?" path/to/image.jpg
 ```

 ### Using Python Client
-You can also access the modal labs endpoint using our Python client.
+You can also access the Modal Labs endpoint using our Python client.

 You will need to install the required libraries first: